 There are many organic fertilizer products available online.

-This process involved going back to the fertilizer manufacturers' websites and reading through their MSDS sheets and labels to see what the products are really made of.
-Lots of work, so I hope it's useful to you.
+This research process involved going back to the fertilizer manufacturers’ websites and reading through their MSDS sheets and labels to see what the products are really made of.
+Lots of work, so I hope it’s useful to you.

-By the way, there are some companies who seem to have their hearts in the right place, but I just can't recommend them because I don't like some of the organic fertilizer ingredients they're blending together.
-I'm not trying to pick on them, though.
-Indeed, this whole article is just my opinion on things, so be sure to cross reference with other sources you trust.
+By the way, there are some companies who seem to have their hearts in the right place, but I just can’t recommend them because I don’t like some of the organic fertilizer ingredients they’re blending together.
+I’m not trying to pick on them, though.

 SCD Bio Ag (Similar To EM)

-Neptune's Harvest Organic Hydrolized Fish & Seaweed Fertilizer 16 0z
+Neptune’s Harvest Organic Fish Fertilizer 16 0z

 This is a decent rock dust fertilizer, one of the best organic fertilizers on Amazon, providing a broad spectrum of minerals for your soil instead of just N-P-K. If you can find it locally in your local farm supply store, you’ll get a better deal.

 Dr. Earth Organic 5 Tomato Vegetable Herb Fertilizer, 12-Pound